xiaoyang-sde/knowledge-base/The Modern JavaScript Tutorial/Part 1 The JavaScript language/Chapter 4 Objects the basics.md

 ## 4.6 Optional chaining '?.'

-The optional chaining ?. is an error-proof way to access nested object properties, even if an intermediate property doesn’t exist.
+The optional chaining `?.` is an error-proof way to access nested object properties, even if an intermediate property doesn’t exist.

-The optional chaining ?. stops the evaluation and returns undefined if the part before ?. is undefined or null.
-The variable before ?. must be declared.
+The optional chaining `?.` stops the evaluation and returns undefined if the part before `?.` is `undefined` or `null`.
+The variable before `?.` must be declared.

 ```js
 let user = {};
 alert( user?.address?.street ); // undefined (no error)
 ```

-## Short-circuiting
+### Short-circuiting

 ```js
 let user = null;